PM520-Spring2021/Useful-Tips/README.md

 Choose whichever you like, but please note that 2 and 3 require new lines (can't seem to output them here). #3 allows you to output latex code properly while the first two do not.
 All of these will knit a file that ends with ".md" which should be uploaded

 # Uploading figure files
-problem: Figures do not show on GitHub.
+problem: Figures do not show on GitHub when you upaod a .md file.

-Solutions: Go to the folder containing the .md file and find another folder, created at the same time, called something like “figure-gfm”.
+Solutions: The markdown file needs to look the figures up, and they are kept in a separate folder.
+Go to the folder containing the .md file and find another folder, created at the same time, called something like “figure-gfm”.
 Upload or commit the folder along with the .md file.
+It shoudl then find the figures and render them ok.